Frequently Asked Questions

 Do I have to pay for an attorney?

-An attorney from the Public Defender's Office is made available, free of charge, to assists with arraignments in the 12th District Court.
+An attorney from the Public Defender's Office is made available, free of charge, to assist with arraignments in the 12th District Court.
 To continue with an appointed attorney, you will need to apply and be approved.

 If approved for a Public Defender or other Court Appointed attorney, you may be assessed an attorney fee based on your ability to pay.
 Payment will not be required prior to us representing you, but the fee may be included by the Court in any fines or costs assessed against you.